per1234/arduino-ci-script/README.md

 Pass some parameters from .travis.yml to the script. `build_sketch` will echo the arduino exit code to the log, which is documented at https://github.com/arduino/Arduino/blob/master/build/shared/manpage.adoc#exit-status.
 - Parameter: **sketchPath** - Path to a sketch or folder containing sketches.
 If a folder is specified it will be recursively searched and all sketches will be verified.
 - Parameter: **boardID** - `package:arch:board[:parameters]` ID of the board to be compiled for. e.g. `arduino:avr:uno`.
 - Parameter: **IDEversion** - The version of the Arduino IDE to use to verify the sketch.
-Use `"all"` to verify with all installed versions of the Arduino IDE.
-Use `"newest"` to verify with the newest installed version of the Arduino IDE.
 - Parameter: **allowFail** - `true` or `false`.
 Allow the verification to fail without causing the CI build to fail.

 ##### `display_report`